 Of course there a probably some areas in Arusha that are not recommended for tourists, but again, if you go there not showing your money all around with a camera and a watch that worth several months of salary there is no reason you have a problem.

-The other thing is going there on your own: the parks are just huge (serengeti is the size of belgium) and there is most risks of getting lost that being robbed... over 6 years ago
+The other thing is going there on your own: the parks are just huge (serengeti is the size of belgium) and there is most risks of getting lost that being robbed... almost 7 years ago

 I found Tanzania to be safe - three women travelling - but, as in all cases of travel, you need to use your common sense and be really aware of where you are and your surroundings.
 I wouldnt go out at night unless I had a taxi booked, I didnt wear much/any jewellry, I kept my camera hidden and my money dotted around me.